Introduction

 - Description – a longer explanation of the rule.

-- Start date – when the rule should start triggering, e.g. specific date in the past or future to set up the frequency.
+- Start date – the date when the rule should start triggering, e.g., a specific date in the past or future to set up the frequency.

 Applying Filters

-In the Genius CE & Enterprise Prescriptive Rules model, Filters are the rules or conditions that will be based on the specific properties that defines how the system will find, sort, and filter the audience needed.
+In the Genius CE & Enterprise Prescriptive Rules model, Filters are the rules or conditions that are based on specific properties, defining how the system will find, sort, and filter the required audience.

-This is an important step in the setup: if the learner does not have the common identifying characteristics, then the system will NOT be able to find and group them.
-The filters can be set up before the values are added to the profile or affiliation, but the rule will not work until those are added.
+This is an essential step in the setup: if the learner does not have the common identifying characteristics, then the system will NOT be able to find and group them.
+The filters can be set up before the values are added to the profile or affiliation, but the rule will not take effect until those values are added.

-- First step is to select the property:
+- The first step is to select the property:

 - Learner properties – all information that resides in the learner profile, such as their name, affiliation, email, etc. Additional properties can be added by navigating to Administration > Custom Fields > Learner.
-Once added, those will also show up in the filter starting with LEARNER_CUST.NewFieldName.
+Once added, these will also appear in the filter, starting with LEARNER_CUST.NewFieldName.
 Some examples are position, classification, license, and company.

-NOTE: When the new field is added it may take up to 24hrs for the filter to appear in the prescriptive rules filter. - User properties – if the account created does not have a learner role, then it’s considered a user.
-Those can be admins, instructors, managers with or without the learner role.
+NOTE: When the new field is added, it may take up to 24 hours for the filter to appear in the prescriptive rules filter. - User properties – if the account created does not have a learner role, then it’s considered a user.
+These can include admins, instructors, managers, and learners with or without the learner role.

 - Affiliation property – the org structure name or custom fields.

 - Learner properties – all information that resides in the learner profile, such as their name, affiliation, email, etc. Additional properties can be added by navigating to Administration > Custom Fields > Learner.
-Once added, those will also show up in the filter starting with LEARNER_CUST.NewFieldName.
+Once added, these will also appear in the filter, starting with LEARNER_CUST.NewFieldName.
 Some examples are position, classification, license, and company.

-- Second step is to define the logic by selecting the appropriate operator: is, contains, is not, does not contain, starts with, ends with, more than, less than, after, before, in, not in.
+- The second step is to define the logic by selecting the appropriate operator: is, contains, is not, does not contain, starts with, ends with, more than, less than, after, before, in, and not in.

-- Third step is to define the value and click “Add Filter”.
+- The third step is to define the value and click “Add Filter”.

 Examples of use cases: